How Your Swim Team Can Adapt to the Open Water

 Originally published in July 2017, this post has been updated for accuracy and relevancy.

 1. Close Eyes

-Instead of looking down, encourage your swimmers to look off in the distance.
-Keeping the head above water, and their gaze fixed just beyond an object in the distance will ensure they swim on a straight path.
-Lifting the head too high may alter their technique, though, so help your swimmers to make a clean transition.
+Rather than looking down, encourage your swimmers to look off in the distance.
+Keeping their heads above the water’s surface, and their gaze just beyond an object in the distance, will ensure they swim on a straight path.
+However, lifting their heads too high may impact their technique.
+Therefore, you should be sure to help them make a clean and precise transition.

 2. Gradually Increase Water Exposure